Connor-McCartney/Connor-McCartney.github.io/_pages/misc/shortest-bash-code-challs.md

 You are setting up a CTF challenge for your friends but want to ensure that they cannot see your history. <br>
 What is the shortest piece of code that you can use to hide your commands?

+By default, commands with a space entered before them will not be saved in bash history. <br>
+Mystiko{ }

 <br>